Fly Fishing History- the Overlooked Venables

 For any who were hoping that this article would be about a forgotten or overlooked trout stream, a paradise for adventuresome fly fishers, you may be disappointed.
-The “Overlooked Venables” that I am referring to is Colonel Robert Venables.
+The “Overlooked Venables” that I am referring to is Colonel Robert Venables, not a trout stream.
 He was an English gentleman who authored “The Experienced Angler”, published in 1667.

-Fly fishers with an interest in fly fishing history are always quick to recall Walton’s “The Compleat Angler”, and Dame Juliana Berners’ “A Treatyse of Fysshyng Wyth an Angle”.
+Fly fishers with an interest in fly fishing history quickly recall Walton’s “The Compleat Angler”, and Dame Juliana Berners’ “A Treatyse of Fysshyng Wyth an Angle”.
 But after reading Venables’s work, I feel that history has treated him poorly, and that he belongs in the pantheon of fly fishing literaries, along with Walton and “the Dame”.